All Graphs with at most 8 nodes are 2-interval-PCGs: Conclusions

 \section{Conclusions}

 It is known that all graphs with at most 7 nodes are PCGs and hence also \Int{2}s.
-In this note, we proved that all 8 node graphs are \Int{2}s.
+In this note, we proved that all 8-node graphs are \Int{2}s.

-We conclude by observing that 9 node graphs that are not PCGs are much more than seven.
-In fact, in \cite{Azam2021-9} only {\em minimal PCGs} ({\em i.e.}, each of their induced subgraphs is a PCG) with 9 nodes are enumerated and they are 1494.
-So, in order to prove (or disprove) that all 9 node graphs are \Int{2}s, it does not seem possible to apply our approach, even resorting to a most efficient ILP model, as the ones described in \cite{Azam2021,Azam2021-9}.
+We conclude by observing that 9-node graphs that are not PCGs are much more than seven.
+In fact, in \cite{Azam2021-9} only {\em minimal PCGs} ({\em i.e.}, each of their induced subgraphs is a PCG) with 9 nodes are enumerated, and they are 1494.
+So, in order to prove (or disprove) that all 9-node graphs are \Int{2}s, it does not seem possible to apply our approach, even resorting to a most efficient ILP model, as the ones described in \cite{Azam2021,Azam2021-9}.
+Instead, it would be interesting to check whether the ILP model extended to larger values of $k > 2$ could be useful to check which graphs are in \Int{k}.
+Nevertheless, before doing it, we should be able to detect small graphs that are not \Int{2}, and this is currently one of the main open problems on this topic.